 - Tablespoon

-How to Serve This French Onion Dip
+How to Serve This Healthy French Onion Dip

 Siete Potato Chips are a great option!
+They even have a delicious fuego potato chip!

 - Baby carrots